Damsith-LK/financial-ratios-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was made entirely by me after completing a basic Flask course.
 Ultimately, the purpose is to improve my skills.
-The website calculates financial ratios after taking inputs from the user
+The website calculates financial ratios after taking inputs from the user.

+### Inspiration

+**Rich Dad's Guide to Investing** book inspired me to make something related to investments.
+As a beginner, I chose to create this project.
+The descriptions for financial ratios in this project are somewhat influenced by the book.
+The due diligence checklist is from the book as well.

 ### Features
 1. Calculate financial ratios quickly and efficiently.